-Brescia University prepares social workers to use specialized skills to address the complex problems of people and their communities through caring, compassion, respect, partnership, service to others, and valuing the dignity and unique gifts of all people.
-Graduates help people and their communities change in ways that improve their life conditions and honor their hopes and dreams.
+Brescia University prepares social workers to use specialized skills to ethically address the complex problems of people and their communities, through respect and partnership, service to others, and the valuing of dignity and unique gifts of all people.
+Through social work's core values, knowledge based on scientific inquiry, and a person-in-environment perspective, the program emphasizes helping people and their communities change in ways that improve their life conditions and honor their hopes and dreams.
+This includes the promotion of human rights, elimination of poverty, and quest for social and economic justice.
+We address all levels of practice: locally, regionally, and globally.